ssciwr/clang-format-hook/README.md

 You can override any hook setting if you need to.
 If you override `args:`, be sure you include `-i`.
 If you override types, be sure to use `types_or:`.
 See the pre-commit docs for more information.

+## Making a new release

+To make a new release, update `setup.py`'s pin, as well as this readme, then make a GitHub release creating a new tag of the form `v<version>`.